Print

 • Reheat: Warm on the stovetop over medium-low heat or microwave in short bursts, stirring occasionally.

 Tip: Sloppy Joes taste even better the next day.
-The flavors settle in and deepen.
+The flavours settle in and deepen.

 FAQ